Humaira Channa

-Humaira Channa, also known as Humera Channa (born on 22 Jun 1970 at Lahore), is a 6 Nigar Award winning film playback singer from Pakistan.
-She has won 3rd most Nigar Awards in history, ranked only after Noor Jehan and Mehnaz.
+Humaira Channa, also known as Humera Channa (born on 22 Jun 1966 at Hyderabad), is a 6 Nigar Award-winning film playback singer from Pakistan.
+She has won the 3rd highest number of Nigar Awards in history, ranked only after Noor Jehan and Mehnaz.

 Early life and career

-Humaira Channa entered the Pakistani entertainment industry influenced by her father who was already a filmmaker.
+Channa was born in a Sindhi Muslim family.
+She entered the Pakistani entertainment industry influenced by her father who was already a filmmaker.
 She first sang for her father's film at the age of nine.
 Then she was given an opportunity to sing folk songs of Sufi Shah Abdul Latif Bhittai on Pakistani television, Karachi.

 She rose to fame in the early 1990s.
 She sings in Urdu, Punjabi, Saraiki and Sindhi languages.
 She has sung over a thousand songs in her career until 2016.

 Initially Humaira Channa was a substitute singer for Naheed Akhtar during the 1980s, after Naheed Akhtar decided to get married and retire from the Pakistani film industry.
 In 2017, some of the iconic playback singers of Pakistan were complaining about lack of work provided to them due to introduction of new trends in Pakistani film industry where the emphasis now is on pop musicians and music bands instead of film songs that these playback singers used to sing.

 Humaira Channa has gone on concert tours to the United States, Canada, United Arab Emirates, Bangladesh and across Europe.